leanprover/lean4/doc/declarations.md

 A *context* is sometimes called a *telescope*, but the latter is used more generally to include a sequence of declarations occuring relative to a given context.
 For example, relative to the context ``(a₁ : α₁) (a₂ : α₂) ... (aₙ : αₙ)``, the types ``βᵢ`` in a telescope ``(b₁ : β₁) (b₂ : β₂) ... (bₙ : βₙ)`` can refer to ``a₁, ..., aₙ``.
 Thus a context can be viewed as a telescope relative to the empty context.

 Telescopes are often used to describe a list of arguments, or parameters, to a declaration.
 In such cases, it is often notationally convenient to let ``(a : α)`` stand for a telescope rather than just a single argument.
-In general, the annotations described in :ref:`implicit_arguments` can be used to mark arguments as implicit.
+In general, the annotations described in [Implicit Arguments](expressions.md#implicit_arguments) can be used to mark arguments as implicit.

 .. _basic_declarations: